Your Credit Score: What it means

 Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is enough information in your report to assign a score.
 Some folks don't have a long enough credit history to get a credit score.
 They may need to spend some time building a credit history before they apply for a loan.

-Metro Mortgage can answer questions about credit reports and many others.
+Metro Mortgage can answer your questions about credit reporting.
 Call us: 866-300-1550.